DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMenu/dxMenu.md

 ---
 ---
 ##### shortDescription
-The **Menu** widget is a panel with clickable items.
+The **Menu** UI component is a panel with clickable items.
 A click on an item opens a drop-down menu, which can contain several submenus.

 ##### widgettree
 dataSource: [